sessionstar/oopsla20-artifact/README.md

 python3 scripts/pingpong.py
 ```

-The produced table corresponds (up to column renaming) to Table 1 from the paper.
+The produced table corresponds (up to column renaming) to Table 1 (truncated) from the paper.

-&#167;[2.1](#benchmark-table-1) explains in details how to compare the produced results with the paper.
+&#167;[2.1](#benchmark-table-1) explains in details how to reproduce the full
+table, and how to compare the produced results with the paper.

 ---